halildurmus/win32/README.md

 ## Features and bugs

-Let me know what APIs you're interested in seeing.
-I'm not planning to project the entire Windows API, but I'm particularly interested in examples that either unblock a plugin for Windows or that demonstrate more complex Windows APIs that represent an important pattern.
+The current package only projects a subset of the Win32 API, but new APIs will be add based on user demand.
+I'm particularly interested in unblocking plugins for Windows.
 Please file feature requests and bugs at the [issue tracker][tracker].

-This is a hobby project, and should not be viewed as having the same level of quality assurance as an official package from the Dart team.
+**Disclaimer**: This is a hobby project, and should not be viewed as having the same level of quality assurance as an official package from the Dart team.
 I'm a product manager having fun on my weekends!

 ## Backwards compatibility

-The library version uses a loose semver model, but you should not assume a strict guarantee of no breaking changes between minor versions.
+The library version uses semver, but you should not assume a strict guarantee of no breaking changes between minor versions.
 That guarantee is not possible to make, for several reasons:

-- The underlying FFI library has not yet reached v1.0 and breaking changes at that level may be difficult to encapsulate.
 - Several times, my fixing a bug in the fidelity of the Win32 API has tightened the constraints over a parameter (for example, `Pointer` becomes `Pointer<INPUT>`).
 These changes should be signalled in the log.